-$Administrator\ Help\ |\ Forcepoint\ DLP\ |\ Version\ 8.5.x$
+$Administrator\ Help\ |\ Forcepoint\ DLP\ |\ Version\ 8.7.x$

-Click the Table Properties ( ) button to customize the contents of an endpoint status report.
-Select the properties to display and choose the column width for each
+Click the Table Properties () button to customize the contents of an endpoint status report.
+Select the properties to display and choose the column width for each.

-Column Description Client Installation Version Version of the endpoint client software that is installed on the endpoint machine.
+Column Description Apple Mail Plug-in Status The status of the endpoint's plug-in.
+Possible statuses: • Enabled (for all logged-in users) Disabled (for at least one logged-in user) Unknown (for older endpoint version, or plug-in was never opened) • An empty status indicates that the endpoint machine operating system does not support the extension.
+Client Installation Version Version of the endpoint client software that is installed on the endpoint machine.
 Client Status Status of the endpoint client: enabled or disabled.
 Discovery Status The status of the discovery service on the endpoint.
 Endpoint Server Name of the server associated with this endpoint.
 Files Scanned The number of files that were scanned on the endpoint in the most recent scan.
 Host Name Host name of the endpoint machine.
 IP Address IP address of the endpoint machine.
 Last Scan End Time The time that the latest endpoint scan ended.
 Last Scan Start Time The time that the latest endpoint scan began.
 Last Update Last time the endpoint received updates from the management server (profiles, policies, etc.).
 Logged-in Users Users who have logged into the endpoint.
 MAC Address MAC address of the endpoint client machine.
 Microsoft RMS Whether Microsoft Rights Management Service (RMS) decryption and analysis is active or inactive.
 Next Scan Time The time scheduled for the next endpoint scan.
 Policy Engine Version Version of the policy engine machine that is associated with this endpoint.
 Profile Name The name of the endpoint profile on this machine.

+Column Description Safari Extension Status The status of the endpoint's extension.
+Possible statuses: • Enabled (for all users) • Disabled (for at least one user) Unknown (for older endpoint version, or extension was never opened) An empty status indicates that the endpoint machine operating system does not support the extension.
 Synced Indicates whether the endpoint is updated with the latest settings.
 The sync status shows an "X" when the policy, fingerprint, or profile version is not synchronized with the management server or when the endpoint's profile name is out of sync.